-Kleptoparasitic spiders are tiny Argyrodes genus (tangle web group) spiders that live in larger orb weaver spider webs and steal from them.
+Kleptoparasitic spiders are tiny Argyrodes genus (tangle web group) spiders that live in larger spider webs and steal from them.
 They do this this by creeping up and feeding on wrapped prey along with the host, taking prey too small for the host, or by eating the host’s web.
+Occasionally they even attack their host.

 This week for the first time I saw a golden orb weaver Nephila edulis in its golden web above and spanning a driving track in Foxes Lair.
 At great risk I erected my largest ladder on the ute tray and teetered on the top rung to get the image below.
 Sure enough, the 5cm beauty was accompanied by a tiny speck Argyrodes antipodianus the kleptoparasitic Dewdrop Spider.